 You can note that the triangular “stains” left by the high variance parts: the edges of those triangles are the paths able to bypass them, following a 45° direction.

 The solution is to remove one path and recalculate the MCI many times.
 As you may guess, this is painfully slow, but the result is way better:

-Images full of straight lines are more difficult to resize, let’s try with my favorite painter, Hieronymus Bosch, and his most famous paint, The Garden of Earthly Delights:
+Images full of straight lines are harder to resize, let’s try with my favorite painter, Hieronymus Bosch, and his most famous paint, The Garden of Earthly Delights: